Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Portability

 The Sennheiser HD280 Pro are somewhat portable but a little bulky.
 They're on the larger side of over-ear headphones.
 Fortunately, they fold up into a more compact design, which makes them easier to carry around.
+However, the cable can't be detached and stowed separately.
 They will fit comfortably in a backpack but are too cumbersome for pockets even larger jacket pockets.

 Case